 I thought I'd start out with what seems most straightforward to me.
 I'm picturing a sequencer as a simple loop of say 16 events, where an event can be either 'do nothing' or 'trigger 1, 2 or 3 sounds' (since I am limiting myself to 3 sounds atm).
 These events are triggered at set times based on the BPM (for now I won't care about bpm tho).
 And these times could easily be calculated in time (e.g. seconds).
 Since however our program doesn't deal with seconds as such (yet), but with positions (where time in seconds = position / sample rate), I try to think in terms of position.
 So my sequencer for the time being will be simple: when the program starts, the position will start increasing and at predefined positions the sound will be triggered.
 With this approach I don't have to think about real world time yet as part of the program logic.
 This only comes into play when I export the raw audio.

 For the sound generation, I create a class for each type of sound.
 This project is a perfect example of where object oriented programming is the bees knees.
-It provides the flexibility to easily adjust parameters between hits or have simultaneous hits of the same instrument just by initialing a new class instance.
+It provides the flexibility to easily adjust parameters between hits or have simultaneous hits of the same instrument just by initialing a new class instance and then neatly keeps track of the state of each instrument.
 My implementation will be that when the position is reached for e.g. a kick drum hit, then we set all the parameters for that hit (decay, overdrive etc.) and start the hit.
 The processing of the hit is defined by the process function in the class and the output returned to the main loop.
 Thinking ahead I can later easily replace the manually inputted trigger position by a sequence algorithm of my choosing.
 Hope that makes sense...

 Lastly I am writing the program to later work with a 16bit DAC and thus my output is 16bit.
 Before I started I had no idea what that meant, but it simply means my output ranges from −32,768 to 32,767.
 So where a simple sine wave as y(t)=sin(phi*t) ranges from -1 to 1, we'd have to scale this to the 16 bit range by multiplying it by 32,767.
 This will output a wave that looks like this (sort of):